jorenham/optype/README.md

 But what about types that implement `__add__` but not `__radd__`?
 In this case, we could return `x * 2` as fallback (assuming commutativity).
-Because the `optype.Can*` protocols are runtime-checkable, the revised `twice` function can be compactly written as:
+Because the `optype.Can*` protocols are runtime-checkable, the revised `twice2` function can be compactly written as:

 <table>
 <tr>